jmsduran/vim-setup/README.md

 License
 ---

-Released unders the [MIT License] (http://opensource.org/licenses/MIT), 2013.
+Released under the [MIT License] (http://opensource.org/licenses/MIT), 2013.
 Refer to the `LICENSE` file in the project's root directory.